Skip to content

 }

-Descriptions of some fields are provided below; detailed information can be found in the appendix interface response parameters.
+Descriptions of some fields are provided below; for detailed information, refer to the appendix interface response parameters.

 Field Type Description